 What’s more, the castle’s cultural offerings are nearly as vast as the views over Lough Corrib.
 Guests, for instance, can visit the workshops of a local stone carver, ceramicist, and blacksmith, hear stories from a traditional seanachaí (storyteller), and explore the region’s culinary scene while meeting with a shellfish farmer, fourth generation beekeeper, and cheese-making family.

 Warner also recommends time with a master weaver for a hands-on class in basket weaving, Ireland’s oldest craft, and a visit with a harp maker to learn how original wire-strung harps are fashioned and to hear a private performance in the harper’s home.
 “Guests love the intimacy of this experience,” he says, “and the authenticity and sense of place that it provides.”
-And fortunately, as Ireland reopens and Ashford Castle again welcomes guests, this strong sense of place – so deeply informed by the hotel’s larger community, its people, their passions, and their stories – is once again ready to be shared.
+And fortunately, with Ashford Castle’s reopening, this strong sense of place – so deeply informed by the hotel’s larger community, its people, their passions, and their stories – can once again be shared.